billpwchan/COMP0034_GroupM/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Open XAMPP/MAMP, follow instructions in the report to modify DirectoryRoot and install all necessary Composer and NPM packages.

+Then open browser, type 'localhost' to start using UberKidz Website

 ### Prerequisites